Jair Lynch: Business career

 Lynch graduated from Stanford University in 1994 with a bachelor's degree in civil engineering and in urban design.
 He was nominated for a Rhodes scholarship upon graduation.
 In 2006, Lynch was a Loeb Fellow at the Harvard Graduate School of Design.

 After graduating from Stanford, Lynch worked for three years in the real estate development arm of Silicon Graphics, a California-based computer company.

-Lynch moved back to Washington, D.C., and in 1998 founded Jair Lynch Development Partners, a Washington, D.C.-based real estate development firm.
+Lynch moved back to Washington, D.C., and founded Jair Lynch Development Partners, a Washington, D.C.–based real estate development firm in 1998.
 The company started out working on small projects such as community centers and low-income housing.
 In 2003, it won a contract to manage the District of Columbia Department of Parks and Recreation's $100 million capital investment program.
-The company received a $120 million investment from local real estate developer Victor MacFarlane in 2015, which allowed the firm to begin purchasing sites for development and to operate its own assets.
+The company received a $120 million investment from local real estate developer Victor MacFarlane in 2015, which allowed the firm to begin purchasing sites for development and to operate its assets.
 Lynch has stated that his firm is interested in developing neighborhoods around the buildings it develops to help build a stable population.
 As of 2015, the firm had developed 1650000 sqft in and around the District of Columbia.